MA in Leisure Studies

-The program offers a Master of Arts, with and without thesis, in leisure studies.
+This program offers an MA, with or without thesis, in leisure studies.
 Undergraduate preparation in leisure studies is not required for successful completion of the graduate program; students from diverse backgrounds are encouraged to apply.
 However, students may need to fulfill prerequisites specific to their specialization areas.
 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College or the Graduate College section of the General Catalog.
-The Graduate Records Examination (GRE) is required for application to the program.

 All MA students must take these courses: